wgpu4k/wgpu4k/README.md

 ❓ = Untested, could work

+🛠️ = Work in progress

-🛠️ = Unsupported yet, open to contributions
+🔍 = Unsupported yet, open to contributions

 ❌ = Not applicable